Skip to Content

 If you’re looking to visit a place in Finland that’s on the adventurous side, Halti is the place to go!

 Halti is the highest point in Finland at 1,316 m (4,318 ft).
-It’s located in the far reaches of the north of the country, on the border with Norway.
+It’s located in northern Finland near the Arctic Circle, on the border with Norway.

 This isn’t the easiest route to hike or the easiest place to get to.
-Halti is well out of the way, and the hike is a long one depending on where you start.
+Halti is in the Arctic region, and the hiking trails are long depending on where you start.

 There’s a 55 km (34 mi) trekking path from Saana, Kilpisjärvi to Halti if you want to start the hike in Finland.
 An easier route is if you start from Birtavarre in Norway.
 This route only takes 6 km (3.7 mi) to reach the summit.